-5.7 Children Missing from Education
+Children Missing from Education

-5.7.1 A child going missing from school is a potential indicator of abuse or neglect and, as such, these children are increasingly at risk of being victims of harm, exploitation or radicalisation.
+A child going missing from school is a potential indicator of abuse or neglect and, as such, these children are increasingly at risk of being victims of harm, exploitation or radicalisation.
 Staff will monitor pupils that go missing from the school, particularly on repeat occasions, and report them to the DSL following normal safeguarding procedures, in accordance with the Children Missing Education Policy.
 The school will inform the LA of any pupil who fails to attend regularly or has been absent without the school's permission for a continuous period of 10 school days or more.
 On a day to day basis the Family liaison officer and Safeguarding and wellbeing officer will contact parents if absence is unauthorised to discuss absence and if needed put actions in place to prevent further days of absence accruing and possibly support for family if needed/requested.

-5.7.2 Children who go missing during school day
+Children who go missing during school day

-Once a pupil is identified as missing by any member of school staff, the Designated Safeguarding Lead will be informed.

-Staff will use professional judgement and risk asses the urgency of the situation to help inform the timeframe required in establishing the pupils' whereabouts before notifying the Police.
+Once a student is identified as missing by any member of school staff, the Designated Safeguarding Lead will be informed.
+Staff will use professional judgement and risk asses the urgency of the situation to help.
+Inform the timeframe required in establishing the students' whereabouts before notifying the police.
 Timeliness should be on a case by case basis.